casper-ecosystem/cep-78-enhanced-nft/README.md

 #### Utility session code

-Certain entry points in use by the current implementation of the NFT contract require session code to accept return values passed by the contract over the Wasm boundary.
+Specific entry points in use by the current implementation of the NFT contract require session code to accept return values passed by the contract over the Wasm boundary.
 In order to help with the installation and use of the NFT contract, session code for such entry points has been provided.
-It is recommended that users and d-app developers attempting to engage with the NFT contract do so with the help of the provided utility session code.
+It is recommended that users and DApp developers attempting to engage with the NFT contract do so with the help of the provided utility session code.
 The session code can be found in the `client` folder within the project folder.

 | Entry point name | Session code                  |